 If you own an older Traeger pellet grill or a current Traeger Tailgater, Renegade or the Scout portable pellet grill you may be able to adjust the P-Setting.
 But what the heck is the P-Setting and why should you want to learn when and how to change it anyway!?
 Well, the P-Setting is an abbreviation of Pause Setting.
 Essentially, the P-Setting dictates the timed gap between turning the pellet feed auger on to feed in fresh grill pellets into the firepot to maintain the set temperature.
-Through adjustment of the P-Setting, you may be able to get your Traeger to more accurately hold its set temperature and/or produce more smoke when desired.
+Through adjustment of the P-Setting, you may be able to get your Traeger to more accurately hold its set temperature.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.